open-pioneer/trails-starter/docs/RepositoryGuide.md

 However, testing the final application can be great too for automated acceptance tests etc.

-You can take a look at the UI Tests of the runtime package (`@open-pioneer/runtime`, for some examples).
+You can take a look at the UI tests of the runtime package (`@open-pioneer/runtime`) for some examples.

 Recommended libraries: